openkruise/kruise-game/docs/en/user_manuals/network.md

 SlbIds

 - Meaning: the CLB instance ID.
-You can specify only one CLB instance ID.
-Multiple CLB instance IDs will be supported in the future.
+You can fill in multiple ids.
-- Value: an example value can be lb-9zeo7prq1m25ctpfrw1m7.
+- Value: in the format of slbId-0,slbId-1,...
+An example value can be "lb-9zeo7prq1m25ctpfrw1m7,lb-bp1qz7h50yd3w58h2f8je"
-- Configuration change supported or not: no. The configuration change can be supported in future.
+- Configuration change supported or not: yes.
+You can add new slbIds at the end.
+However, it is recommended not to change existing slbId that is in use.

 PortProtocols

 - Meaning: the ports in the pod to be exposed and the protocols.
 You can specify multiple ports and protocols.
 - Value: in the format of port1/protocol1,port2/protocol2,...
 The protocol names must be in uppercase letters.
-- Configuration change supported or not: no. The configuration change can be supported in future.
+- Configuration change supported or not: yes.

 Fixed

 - Meaning: whether the mapping relationship is fixed.
 If the mapping relationship is fixed, the mapping relationship remains unchanged even if the pod is deleted and recreated.
 - Value: false or true.
-- Configuration change supported or not: no.
+- Configuration change supported or not: yes.

 #### Plugin configuration
 ```